Community Foundation of Greater Greensboro

 Public Art creates art museums without walls that are free and open to all.
 The PAE strives to activate cultural connectivity, enhance economic vitality, and create a compelling visual experience for both the residents of Greensboro and the many visitors to our city.

-The PAE is collaborative and focused: it benefits from strong partnerships and collaborations with other local organizations including the Greensboro Science Center which will be the site for our newest sculpture in late 2021.
-Our next collaboration is with the Moses Cone Hospital at their south entrance on Northwood Street.
-Since 2008, the PAE has provided the Greensboro community with nine temporarily installed artworks loaned to us by artists, two interactive, temporary art projects, and seven permanently installed public artworks.
+The PAE is collaborative and focused; it benefits from strong partnerships with other local organizations, including the Greensboro Science Center, Cone Health, and the City of Greensboro.
+Since 2008, the PAE has provided the Greensboro community with nine temporary artworks loaned to us by artists, two interactive, temporary art projects and nine permanent works of art.
+Our latest collaboration is with the City of Greensboro at the Windsor Chavis Nocho Community Complex.

 Donate online